-If you have ever accessed the Device Manager on your Windows then you may have noticed that a tab for RAM is missing.
-So where is RAM in device manager?
+If you have ever accessed the Device Manager on your Windows, you may have noticed that a tab for RAM is missing.
+So where is RAM in the device manager?

 There are many reasons why RAM does not show up in the Device Manager.
-Reasons such as it does not have any drivers and hence cannot be managed as well as the fact that RAM is a volatile memory so intrinsically it does not hold any information permanently to have any link to the Device Manager.
+It does not have any drivers and hence cannot be managed because RAM is a volatile memory, so intrinsically, it does not hold any information permanently to have any link to the Device Manager.

-Perhaps the RAM has intentionally been designed to be unmanageable by a user through Windows to safeguard normal operation.
+Perhaps the RAM has intentionally been designed to be unmanageable by a user through Windows to safeguard regular operation.

-The gist of the topic, however, is that you cannot find RAM in the Device Manager because it does not exist or belong in there.
+However, the gist of the topic is that you cannot find RAM in the Device Manager because it does not exist or belong there.

 So Where is RAM in Device Manager?

-Often people believe that RAM is listed in the Device Manager and hence its drivers can be updated.
+People often believe that RAM is listed in the Device Manager, so its drivers can be updated.
 However, that is not the case.

 RAM does NOT have any drivers.
-So if your RAM is running slower than you expect, then drivers are certainly not the the issue here.
+So if your RAM is running slower than expected, drivers are certainly not the issue here.

-A slower RAM can be due to many reason such as a slower frequency, a bad RAM slot or a bad RAM module.
+A slower RAM can be due to many reasons, such as a slower frequency, a wrong RAM slot, or a bad RAM module.

-A quick fix would be to enable XMP profile for your RAM if your motherboard and RAM supports them.
+A quick fix will be to enable an XMP profile for your RAM if your motherboard and RAM support them.

-So in case if you are having troubles with your RAM then XMP is your friend.
+So, if you are having trouble with your RAM, XMP is your friend.

 XMP stands for Extreme Memory Profiles.
-This was developed by Intel to modify the memory settings.
-This is often used by overclockers.
+Intel developed this to modify the memory settings.
+Overclockers often use this.

-The XMP profiles essentially takes the guessing out of the question and it saves your from the hours of tweaking to get the RAM performing to its optimal levels.
+The XMP profiles essentially take the guessing out of the question, and it saves you from the hours of tweaking to get the RAM performing to its optimal levels.

 So How Do XMP Profiles Work?

-Well basically, each RAM manufacturer bench tests their RAM in order to find the best settings for it to run on.
+Well, each RAM manufacturer bench tests their RAM to find the best settings to run on.

-They then save those settings on to the RAM on a dedicated XMP chip.
+They then save those settings to the RAM on a dedicated XMP chip.

-XMP profiles are ONLY made available to the RAM IF it is rated at a higher rate than its BASE FREQUENCY.
+XMP profiles are ONLY available to the RAM if rated higher than BASE FREQUENCY.

-The base, or the DEAULT FREQUENCY, of a DDR4 RAM, for instance, is 2133 MHz.
+For instance, the base, or the DEAULT FREQUENCY, of a DDR4 RAM is 2133 MHz.
 Running DDR4 RAM at this frequency requires no XMP profiles.

 Also Read: Which RAM Slot to Use?